-(b) A Councillor may alter a motion which he or she has moved without notice with the consent of both the meeting and the seconder.
-The meeting's consent will be signified without discussion. (c) Only alterations which could be made as an amendment may be made.
-12.8 Withdrav val of Motion.
-A Councillor may withdraw a motion which he/she has moved with the con- meeting and the seconder.
-The meeting's consent will be signified without Councillor may speak on the motion after the mover has asked permissio unless permission is refused.
-12.9 Right of Reply (a) The mover of a motion has a right to reply at the close of the debate on the motion, immediately before it is put to the vote. (b) If an amendment is moved, the mover of the original motion also has a right of reply at the close of debate on the amendment, but may not otherwise speak on the amendment. (c) The mover of an amendment shall have a right of reply to the debate on the amendment, just before the mover of the original motion.
-12.10 Motions Which may be Moved During [ Which may be Moved During Debate When a motion is under debate, no other motion may be moved except the following: (a) to withdraw the motion; (b) to amend the motion;
+A Councillor may withdraw a motion which he/she has moved with the consent of both the meeting and the seconder.
+The meeting's consent will be signified without discussion.
+No Councillor may speak on the motion after the mover has asked permission to withdraw it unless permission is refused.

+12.9 Right of Reply

+- (a) The mover of a motion has a right to reply at the close of the debate on the motion, immediately before it is put to the vote. - (b) If an amendment is moved, the mover of the original motion also has a right of reply at the close of debate on the amendment, but may not otherwise speak on the amendment. - (c) The mover of an amendment shall have a right of reply to the debate on the amendment, just before the mover of the original motion.

+12.10 Motions Which may be Moved During Debate

+When a motion is under debate, no other motion may be moved except the following:

+(a) to withdraw the motion;

+- (b) to amend the motion;

-to proceed to the next business;
+- (c) to proceed to the next business;

-(a) that the question be now put;
+- (d) that the question be now put;

-(e) to adjourn a debate;
+- (e) to adjourn a debate;

-(f) to adjourn a meeting;
+- (f) to adjourn a meeting;

-(h) to exclude the press and public in accordance with the access to information rules; or
+- (h) to exclude the press and public in accordance with the access to information rules; or

-(i) that a Councillor be not further heard or to exclude the Councillor from the meeting (under rules 22.2 and 22.3).
+- (i) that a Councillor be not further heard or to exclude the Councillor from the meeting (under rules 22.2 and 22.3).

 12.11 Closure Motions

-(a) A Councillor may move without comment the following motions at the end of a speech of another Councillor:

-(i) to proceed to next business;

-(ii) that the question be now put;

-(iii) to adjourn a debate; or

-(iv) to adjourn a meeting.

-(b) If a motion to proceed to next business is seconded and the Chairman of the Council thinks the item under discussion has been sufficiently discussed, he or she will give the mover of the original motion a right of reply and then put the procedural motion to the vote.

-- (c) If a motion that the question be now put is seconded and the Chairman of the Council thinks the item has been sufficiently discussed, he or she will put the procedural motion to the vote.
+- (a) A Councillor may move without comment the following motions at the end of a speech of another Councillor: - (i) to proceed to next business; - (ii) that the question be now put; - (iii) to adjourn a debate; or - (iv) to adjourn a meeting. - (b) If a motion to proceed to next business is seconded and the Chairman of the Council thinks the item under discussion has been sufficiently discussed, he or she will give the mover of the original motion a right of reply and then put the procedural motion to the vote. - (c) If a motion that the question be now put is seconded and the Chairman of the Council thinks the item has been sufficiently discussed, he or she will put the procedural motion to the vote.
 If it is passed, he or she will give the mover of the original motion a right of reply before putting his/her motion to the vote. - (d) If a motion to adjourn the debate or adjourn the meeting is seconded and the Chairman of the Council thinks the item has not been sufficiently discussed and cannot reasonably be discussed on that occasion, he or she will put the procedural motion to the vote without giving the mover of the original motion the right of reply.